NUSTM/CPNC/README.md

 #### CPNC-I Model

-To train the CPNC-I model ,  you need to run the following command:
+To train the CPNC-I model ,  enter the following directory:

 ```bash
 cd CPNC/CPNC-I